422926799/NtRaiseHardError.github.io/_posts/2018-01-17-Bitcoin-Builder-v4.md

 On line 34, we can see where the call to retrieve the `Encrypt` resource lies.
 If we follow the assigned variable `encrypt`, we can see it being referenced on line 46 with a call to `GStruct0.rijndaelManaged_0.CreateDecryptor().TransformFinalBlock(encrypt, 0, encrypt.Length);` which is then assigned to the variable `byte_` which is most likely where we can obtain the unobfuscated data.
 Let's place a breakpoint here.

-Before we extract the data, I mentioned something about using the `System.Reflection` library to dynamically load another .NET executable using the `Assembly.Load(pe_file_array).Entry.Invoke()` method so let's see where this lies in the code.
+Before we extract the data, I mentioned something about using the `System.Reflection` library to dynamically load another .NET executable using the `Assembly.Load(pe_file_array).EntryPoint.Invoke()` method so let's see where this lies in the code.
 Assuming the obfuscated data is a .NET execuable file, we can trace the references of the `byte_` array and then successive variables until we reach the section of code where it executes.

 ![dnSpy](/images/2018-01-17-Bitcoin-Builder-v4/Windows%207%20x64%20Malnalysis-2018-01-17-17-07-04.png)